scala/scala-lang/_posts/2017-12-01-fifth-dotty-milestone-release.md

 [example project](https://github.com/lampepfl/dotty-example-project).

 ### IDE support
-It is very easy to start using the Dotty IDE in any Dotty project by following the IDE guide (EDIT: dead link).
+It is very easy to start using an IDE in any Dotty project by following the IDE sections of the <a href="https://docs.scala-lang.org/scala3/getting-started.html">getting-started page</a>.

 ### Standalone installation
 Releases are available for download on the _Releases_